Living on the edge: Phase transitions in convex programs with random data: Calculating the statistical dimension

 \begin{proof} Just observe that $\delta(C) = \half \big[ \delta(C) + \delta(C^\polar) \big] = \half d$.
 The first identity holds because of the self-dual property of the cone and the rotational invariance~\eqref{eq:sdim-rot-inv} of statistical dimension.
-The second equality follows from the totality law~\eqref{eq:sdim-polarity-sum}. \end{proof}
+The second equality follows from the complementarity law~\eqref{eq:sdim-polarity-sum}. \end{proof}